-Sometimes the permission comes with the visa status.
+In some cases, permission is included with visa status.
 For example, F-1 students can work on their campus for up to 20 hours a week without applying for permission.
 Working above 20 hours per week while enrolled can result in severe immigration consequences - even if you are working for cash payments or "under the table."